Back-to-back inclusive dijets in DIS at small $x$: Complete NLO results and predictions

 The transverse momentum dependent gluon Weizs\"{a}cker-Williams distribution (WW TMD) is an object of fundamental interest in QCD \cite{Boussarie:2023izj}.
 A particularly interesting feature is the prediction~\cite{McLerran:1993ni,McLerran:1993ka,Kovchegov:1998bi} that in contrast to the WW photon distribution in QED, strong nonlinear gluon self-interactions in QCD at small $x$ saturate its growth for transverse momenta $k_\perp \lesssim Q_s$, where $Q_s(x)$ is an emergent saturation scale~\cite{Gribov:1984tu,Mueller:1985wy}.

 A golden channel to extract the WW TMD is the inclusive measurement of back-to-back jets (or hadrons) in deeply inelastic electron-nucleus scattering (e+A DIS), \cite{Dominguez:2010xd,Dominguez:2011wm} characterized by the relative transverse momentum $P_\perp$ of the dijet pair and the dijet momentum imbalance $q_\perp$.
 For clean extraction of this quantity, perturbative QCD (pQCD) requires that $P_\perp\gg q_\perp \gg \Lambda_{\rm QCD}$, where $\Lambda_{\rm QCD}$ is the intrinsic QCD scale.
 At leading order (LO), this process factorizes into the product of a hard factor computed in pQCD and the nonperturbative gluon WW TMD~\cite{Dominguez:2011wm}.
-At next-to-leading-order (NLO) in the QCD coupling $\alpha_s$, the mismatch between real and virtual soft gluon radiation leads to $\alpha_s\ln^2(P_\perp/q_\perp)$ contributions that significantly suppress the back-to-back cross-section for $P_\perp \gg q_\perp$ \cite{Catani:1989ne,Catani:1990rp,Catani:1994sq,Balitsky:2015qba,Balitsky:2022vnb,Balitsky:2023hmh} (and \cite{Mueller:2012uf,Mueller:2013wwa,Xiao:2017yya} at small $x$).
-NLO effects in gluon radiation also generate large logarithms in small $x$ that drive gluon saturation.
+At next-to-leading-order (NLO) in the QCD coupling $\alpha_s$, the mismatch between real and virtual soft gluon radiation leads to $\alpha_s\ln^2(P_\perp/q_\perp)$ contributions that significantly suppress the back-to-back cross-section for $P_\perp \gg q_\perp$ \cite{Catani:1989ne,Catani:1990rp,Catani:1994sq,Balitsky:2015qba,Balitsky:2022vnb,Balitsky:2023hmh,Mueller:2012uf,Mueller:2013wwa,Xiao:2017yya}.
+NLO effects in gluon radiation also generate large small $x$ logarithms that drive gluon saturation \cite{Mueller:2012uf,Mueller:2013wwa,Xiao:2017yya}.
 It is therefore critical to understand the interplay of these effects in the extraction of the WW gluon TMD.

-In this letter, we will demonstrate that TMD factorization of the inclusive back-to-back dijet cross-section in DIS at small $x$ persists at NLO~\footnote{A detailed derivation the cross-section for longitudinally polarized virtual photons is provided in a companion paper~\cite{Caucal:2023nci}.}.
+In this letter, we will demonstrate within the framework of the Color Glass Condensate effective field theory (CGC EFT) \cite{Gelis:2002nn,Albacete:2014fwa,Morreale:2021pnn} that TMD factorization of the inclusive back-to-back dijet cross-section in DIS at small $x$ persists at NLO~\footnote{A detailed derivation of the cross-section for longitudinally polarized virtual photons is provided in a previous paper~\cite{Caucal:2023nci}.}.
 Our derivation is valid to leading power (LP) in $q_\perp/P_\perp$, $Q_s/P_\perp$, and to all orders in $Q_s/q_\perp$.
-The factorization formula contains three essential ingredients: (i) The WW gluon TMD, satisfying a nonlinear renormalization group evolution equation (RGE) in $x$ that incorporates the dynamics of gluon saturation. (ii) The Sudakov soft factor that resums to all orders large double and single logarithms of $P_\perp/q_\perp$. (iii) Perturbative hard factors (functions of $P_\perp$ and the photon virtuality $Q^2$).
+We identify three key components that emerge from our NLO calculation: (i) The WW gluon TMD, satisfying a nonlinear renormalization group evolution equation (RGE) in $x$ that incorporates the dynamics of gluon saturation. (ii) Double and single Sudakov logarithms of $P_\perp/q_\perp$. (iii) Perturbative hard factors (functions of $P_\perp$ and the photon virtuality $Q^2$).

 We will apply our results to the kinematics of the future Electron-Ion Collider (EIC)~\cite{Accardi:2012qut,Aschenauer:2017jsk,AbdulKhalek:2021gbh}.
 While dijet studies are challenging at small $x$ \cite{Dumitru:2014vka,Dumitru:2018kuw,Zhao:2021kae,Mantysaari:2019hkq,Boussarie:2021ybe,vanHameren:2021sqc}, a window in the required phase space may exist for this theoretically robust final state.
 The extension of our study to the phenomenologically more accessible~\cite{Zheng:2014qfa}, if theoretically less robust, di-hadron final state is straightforward~\cite{Bergabo:2023wed}.
 Our computation is the first to include all above listed NLO components to determine the relative impact of Sudakov suppression and gluon saturation.